2016-2021 State Personnel Development Grant

 - All interested LEAs should review the information and application located on this site below.

-- A mandatory online webinar will be held on October 13th from 1:00-2:00 pm or October 23rd from 10:00-11:00 am.
-The specific meeting information can be located in the LEA information document below.
-Those unable to attend either of these times should view the webinar by going to the Oregon SPDG website, clicking on the webinar tab, selecting the webinar, and entering in the name and school district of the person viewing the webinar.
+- A mandatory online webinar can be viewed by going to the Oregon SPDG website, clicking on the webinar tab, selecting the webinar, and entering in the name and school district of the person viewing the webinar.

 Benefits of Participation